nmisha/antizapret-vpn-docker/README.md

 # Features

-- [openvpn-dco](https://openvpn.net/as-docs/tutorials/tutorial--turn-on-openvpn-dco.html) - a kernel extension for improving performance of OpenVPN
-- Multiple VPN transports: Wireguard, OpenVPN, IPsec/XAuth ("Cisco IPsec")
+- Multiple VPN transports: Wireguard, Amnezia Wireguard, OpenVPN
-- Adguard as main DNS resolver
+- Adguard as main DNS resolver and blocked domains manager
-- filebrowser as web viewer & editor for `*-custom.txt` files
-- Unified dashboard
-- Optional built-in reverse proxy based on caddy
+- Multi-Server Architecture to bypass services geo restrictions.
+Different domains use different servers as exit nodes.
+- Firewall to protect from port scanning
+- Support for kernel modules for OpenVPN and Amnezia Wireguard to decrease CPU usage.

 # Installation